openpracticelibrary/openpracticelibrary/src/pages/practice/dominating-forces.md

   and execution.

-  Strategies should cover what we do and don't do and how we compete.\
+  Strategies should cover what we do and don't do and how we compete.
+And be clearly linked to the goals that the strategy supports.\

   Culture should look at people, skills, communication, principals, and team structures/topologies.\